sercankulcu/sercankulcu.github.io/_teaching/programming-with-c.md

 ### Week 29: Building Programs and Libraries
 - Compiling and linking multiple translation units
 - Writing and maintaining a Makefile
-- Static libraries with `ar`
+- Project configuration with CMake
-- Shared and dynamic libraries
+- Static libraries with `ar`, and shared and dynamic libraries
+- Debug and release builds, sanitizer builds, test targets, and warning profiles
 - Linking order, symbol resolution, and inspection with `nm` and `objdump`

 [🗒️Lecture Notes (HTML)](../files/c/Week_29_Building_and_Libraries.html)